About Us

 Profile:

-Peter M. Thompson, MD, MS is a professor and the Hunt Family Endowed Chair of Psychiatry.
-He serves as the Director of the Southwest Brain Bank and Chairman of the Department of Psychiatry at TTUHSC-El Paso.
+Peter M. Thompson, M.D., M.S., is a professor and the Hunt Family Endowed Chair of Psychiatry.
+He serves as the director of the Southwest Brain Bank and chairman of the Department of Psychiatry at Texas Tech University Health Sciences Center El Paso.
 Dr. Thompson’s academic career is dedicated to developing improved treatments for moods disorders and educating the next generation of psychiatrists.
-He completed his psychiatry residency at Tufts University/New England Medical Center and Psychobiology Fellowship at the University of California at San Diego.
+He completed his psychiatry residency at Tufts University/New England Medical Center and psychobiology fellowship at the University of California at San Diego.

 Dr. Thompson founded the Southwest Brain Bank in 2003 and has published his research findings on brain molecular changes in mood disorders, schizophrenia, and alcohol dependence.
 This work has been supported by both philanthropic organizations and the National Institute of Mental Health.

-In his time as Chairman of the Department of Psychiatry at TTUHSC-El Paso, the department has greatly increased its collaborations with community partners.
+In his time as chairman of the Department of Psychiatry at TTUHSC El Paso, the department has greatly increased its collaborations with community partners.
 These partnerships focus on reducing barriers to care and educating medical students and residents how to treat mental illness while incorporating language and cultural values of the border population.

-Sarah Martin, MD
+Sarah Martin, M.D.

-Sarah Martin, MD Portrait
+Sarah Martin, M.D.
+Portrait

 • Medical Director, TCMHCC at TTUHSC El Paso